MarkLogicUniversity/MLW_2018_Cloud_Workshop/Azure/unit1-deploy-cluster/README.md

 ![](images/clusterDeployment.png)
 5. Click "create" button to enter the interactive guide for cluster deployment.
 6. In the basic configuration page, fill in the following information.
 Then click "OK" to move on to next step.
-	* Deployment name - "developer".
+	* Deployment name - a unique string that will be used as resources prefix.
+Example: "developer".
-	* Number of Nodes - We will use the default value 3 for this excercise.
+	* Number of Nodes - leave at the default of 3 nodes.
-	* Subscription - Select a subscription which the running resources will be billed to.
+	* Subscription - select a subscription which the running resources will be billed to.
-	* Resource group - "developer".
-We will create a new one for this excercise.
+	* Resource group - use existing and select a resource group from the dropdown menu.
-	* Location - "East US".
+	* Location - "US West".
 You can change the region from the dropdown.
-For this exercise, we will use US east.
+For this exercise, we will use US West.
 ![](images/basicConfig.png)
 7. In the MarkLogic configuration page, fill in the following information.
 Then click "OK" to move on to next step.
-	* Admin user -
+	* Admin user - the MarkLogic administrator user name.
+The user and password will be created when the cluster is created.
-	* Admin password -
+	* Admin password - the MarkLogic administrator user password.
+The user and password will be created when the cluster is created.
-	* Confirm admin password -
+	* Confirm admin password - confirm the admin password.
-	* Licensee - 'none'.
-MarkLogic licensee if you already have one.
-For this excercise, we will use free license.
+	* Licensee - leave at the default value "none" to use the included Developer's License.
-	* License Key - 'none'.
-MarkLogic license key if you already have one.
-For this excercise, we will use free license.
+	* License Key - leave at the default value "none" to use the included Developer's License.
 ![](images/marklogicConfig.png)
 8. In the resource configuration page, fill in the following information.
-	* MarkLogic High Availability - 'enable'.
-Default value.
+	* MarkLogic High Availability - leave at the default of **enable**.
-	* Load Balancer: Type -
+	* Load Balancer: Type - leave at the default of **public**.
-	* Load balancer: IPv6 -
+	* Load balancer: IPv6 - leave at the default of **enable**.
-	* Storage: OS Storage -
+	* Storage: OS Storage - Select **standard** for this exercise.
-	* Storage: Data Storage -
+	* Storage: Data Storage - Select **standard** for this exercise.
 	* Virtual machine: Username -
 	* Virtual machine: SSH public key -
 ![](images/resourceConfig.png)